 There are many types of chemical compounds used in spray and finish processes that qualify as hazardous air pollutants (HAPs).
 The EPA maintains a growing list of HAP chemicals on its website so booth operators can compare it to the ingredients of their compounds.
 Paint stripping substances containing methylene chloride as well as sprays composed of plastic or metal-air toxins are just a few examples of potential HAPs used in spray booths.

 Control Technology for Spray Booths

 In the context of air pollution, the term "control technology" refers to virtually any means of reducing the output of pollutants into the environment.
-Control technology can take many different forms, ranging from installation of a filtration system in the spray booth to catch pollutant particles to reducing total usage of toxic compounds in the coating process through efficient practices.
+Control technology can take many different forms, ranging from the installation of a filtration system in the spray booth to catch pollutant particles to reducing the total usage of toxic compounds in the coating process through efficient practices.
 Ensuring employees are fully trained to safely and efficiently use the equipment is also considered to be a form of control technology.

 Advanced spray booth manufacturers, like Spray Systems, incorporate various types of control technology into spray booths to maximize efficiency for operators.
 Some booths can be equipped with filters that allow recirculation, cutting down on costs and increasing sustainability at the same time.
 Advanced filtration systems with a 98 percent capture rate are generally required for any kind of spray and finish booths using HAPs.

 Ensuring NESHAP Compliance

 The best way for operators to make sure they are complying with all applicable EPA regulations is to carefully analyze their processes and submit relevant information to the EPA when making queries.
 Getting this information before shopping for a spray booth is much easier and more cost-effective than retrofitting after they are installed.
 Operators also need to follow current EPA guidelines for measuring the efficiency of their booth filters and documenting employee certification when filing routine submissions.